-Community health workers or promotores de salud have the chance to improve your community members’ well-being every day and help them across the most challenging stumbling blocks in their lives.
+Community health workers or promotores de salud have the chance to improve community members’ well-being every day and help them navigate the most challenging obstacles in their lives.

 But that’s not all there is to it.

 Aspects like bureaucracy, unclear scopes of work, and the complicated nature of health care — especially for marginalized communities — leave many aspiring CHWs feeling overwhelmed at the prospect of setting professional development and learning goals.

 For everyone running and participating in a community health program, continuous education and training are key for doing the best that they can to support those who rely on your services.

 Why It’s Important to Set CHW Learning Goals